oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 <img src="openssl_schema.jpg" alt="image_not_found" width="900"/>

-**Note:** <span style="color:red">  Remove temporary files after successfful secret creation. </span>
+**Note:** <span style="color:red">  Remove temporary files after successfful Secret creation. </span>

 ### Secrets for CDB CRD

-  **Note:** <span style="color:red">  base64 encoded secrets are no longer supported; use openssl secrets as documented in the following section.
-After successful creation of the CDB Resource, the CDB and PDB secrets can be deleted from the Kubernetes system.
+  **Note:** <span style="color:red">  base64 encoded secrets are no longer supported; use OpenSSL secrets as documented in the following section.
+After successful creation of the CDB Resource, the CDB and PDB Secrets can be deleted from the Kubernetes system.
 Don't leave plaintext files containing sensitive data on disk.
-After loading the secret, remove the plaintext file or move it to secure storage. </span>
+After loading the Secret, remove the plaintext file or move it to secure storage. </span>

   ```bash